-Environmental and social risk for this project is set to moderate.
-Only limited civil works and pilot green and digital R&D activities will be supported, they will likely be located within the existing research centres, universities and/or other institutions, mostly in urbanised areas.
+Environmental and social risk for this project is set to moderate and thus all subprojects can only fall under low or moderate risk categories.
+Only limited civil works and pilot green and digital R&D activities will be supported, they will likely be located within the existing research centers, universities and/or other institutions, mostly in urbanized areas.

-Many of the expected impacts, if not all, typical for light civil works, are successfully and sufficiently addressed by well-developed national regulatory and institutional framework in the areas of labour, OHS, fire safety, environmental management, health, nature protection, cultural heritage, etc.
+Many of the expected impacts, if not all, typical for light civil works, are successfully and sufficiently addressed by well-developed national regulatory and institutional framework in the areas of labor, OHS, fire safety, environmental management, health, nature protection, cultural heritage, etc.

-None of the activities listed on the IFC Exclusion List (available in the Annex XIII) will be supported under the Project, nor any activity for which the E&S risk is rated substantial or high.
+None of the activities listed on the IFC Exclusion List (available in chapter 7.3.) will be supported under the Project, nor will any activity for which the E&S risk is rated substantial or high.